arunjadhav/capm-chronicles/_chapters/010-the-art-of-building/080-beneath-the-shelves-a-conversation-about-databases.md

 ________________________________________

 🚀 SAP HANA — The Enterprise Powerhouse

 Emma: “Now, when you move to production — especially on SAP BTP — you’ll want SAP HANA.
 It’s fast, in-memory, and deeply integrated with SAP services.”
-She showed Alex the configuration:
+She showed Alex the configuration.
 Byte: “And when you deploy to BTP, CAP automatically binds to the HANA service instance using environment variables.
 No need to hardcode credentials.”
 Alex: “So I just run cds deploy --to hana and it knows what to do?”
 Emma: “Exactly.
 And if you’re using an MTA project, it’ll even create the service instance for you.”